 - Applicants are required to have taken the Graduate Record Examination (GRE) General Test within the last five years.
 See the GRE website for more information on taking the test and forwarding scores.
 Scores must be received by the application deadline.
 Unofficial copies of scores are not acceptable.
 For forwarding scores, the GRE/ETS institution code for UCSF is 4840, and the department code is 2102.

 - The Program requires at least two letters of recommendation, preferably from social scientists with whom you have studied and/or worked.
 No more than four letters will be accepted.
 These letters will also be used as recommendation letters for fellowships.
 As part of completing your on-line application, you will need to identify these individuals including their names, email addresses, and affiliations.
 The application system will send to your designated recommenders an email requesting a letter of support from them for your graduate application.
-If your recommender does not have the capability to upload a letter of support, you can provide the recommender with a hardcopy of the form (requires Adobe/Acrobat).
+If your recommender does not have the capability to upload a letter of support, you can provide the recommender with a hardcopy of the form (.PDF requires Adobe/Acrobat).
 The pre-printed form should be returned with their reference/recommendation letter, and addressed to:

 UCSF Graduate Program in Sociology